 October 1, 2021: Third edition has launched!
 All orders placed before December 1 should arrive with plenty of time for the holiday season.
 All orders ship tracked via DHL Intl Air Mail.
 Most orders arrive within three days, worldwide.
 All orders ship from our warehouse in Osaka, Japan.

 Sept 4, 2021: The third edition is finishing production and hitting our distribution center in the next week or so.
 We hope to offer the third edition up for sale by the end of September.
 Sign up to be notified of release.

 Kissa by Kissa: How to Walk Japan (Book One)'s first edition (2020) of 1,000 copies sold out in two days (!) in August, 2020.
 The second edition (2020) sold out in about six months.
-This third edition (2021) is being upgraded in a number of ways: from printing resolution (much higher) to binding (swiss-style binding; layflat opening).
+This third edition (2021) is being upgraded in a number of ways: from printing resolution (higher, stochastic halftone) to binding ("swiss"-style; layflat opening).

 Note: Although this is a limited run, the third edition is not signed or explicitly editioned (with a numbered stamp).

 This third edition is (as you'd hope!) the most refined edition yet.
 Still limited to 1,000 copies, we have moved to top-tier Heidelberg presses, printing with the famed Matsumoto-based Fujiwara Printing.
 The detail and "quality of light" in the photos feels roughly double that of previous editions.